Pelicador/Procurement-KPI-Analysis-ML/README.md

 ![Supplier Ratings](/docs/Supplier_Ratings.png)

-1. Top Rated Suppliers (scoring 4 and above): recognized as top performers and receive preferential benefits such as favorable payment terms, exclusive business opportunities, or co-marketing support.
+1. **Top Rated Suppliers** (scoring 4 and above): recognized as top performers and receive preferential benefits such as favorable payment terms, exclusive business opportunities, or co-marketing support.
-2. Middle Rated Suppliers (between 3 and 4): subject to enhanced incoming inspection protocols and regular performance reviews to drive improvement.
+2. **Middle Rated Suppliers** (between 3 and 4): subject to enhanced incoming inspection protocols and regular performance reviews to drive improvement.
-3. Low Rated Suppliers (below 3): receive a 30-60 day performance improvement ultimatum with specific targets that must be met to continue the partnership.
+3. **Low Rated Suppliers** (below 3): receive a 30-60 day performance improvement ultimatum with specific targets that must be met to continue the partnership.

 ---

 ## 7. Machine Learning: Predicting Delivery Success

+### The Predictive Analytics Challenge
+Traditional procurement operates reactively—addressing delivery failures, quality issues, and compliance gaps after they occur.
+Our machine learning initiative aimed to transform this paradigm by predicting delivery outcomes before or when purchase orders are placed.

-### Model Goal
+### Model Development Journey
-Predict whether an order will be delivered based on:
+**The Prediction Goal:** Determine whether orders will be successfully delivered based on supplier characteristics, item categories, quantities, pricing, and compliance history.
-- Supplier, Category, Quantity, Prices, Compliance, Order Date

-### Algorithms Tested
+**Feature Selection Strategy:** We identified eight critical predictive features: supplier identity, item_category, quantity, unit_price, negotiated_price, order_year, order_month, and compliance status.
+These features represent the information available at order placement, making predictions actionable.

+**Algorithm Performance Battle:** We deployed eight different machine learning algorithms in head-to-head competition:

 | Algorithm             | Accuracy |
 |------------------------|----------|